 Gold Finger Requirement

-Editor’s note: Connector vendors to provide input and all detailed views from the mechanical drawing.
-First stab at it is below.
-Diagrams are copied from SFF-TA-1002.

 The OCP NIC 3.0 add-in cards are compliant to the SFF-TA-1002 specification with respect to the gold fingers and connectors.

-Small Size cards may fit in the Primary Connector or the Secondary Connector.
+Small Size cards fit in the Primary Connector.
 Primary Connector compliant cards are 76mm x 115mm and may implement the full 168-pins.
-Secondary Connector compliant cards are XXXmm x 115mm and may implement the 140-pin gold finger.
-Both the Primary and Secondary Connector cards may optionally implement a subset of gold finger pins if there is a reduced PCIe width requirement (such as 1 x8 and below).
+The Primary Connector cards may optionally implement a subset of gold finger pins if there is a reduced PCIe width requirement (such as 1 x8 and below).
 In this case, the card edge gold finger may implement a 2C design.
 The overall board thickness is 1.60mm.
-The gold finger dimensions for the Primary Connector and Secondary Connector compliant cards are shown below.
+The gold finger dimensions for the Primary Connector compliant cards are shown below.

 Large Size Cards support up to a x32 PCIe implementation and uses both the Primary and Secondary connectors.